• Home

 • Choose "I'm a New Client" and follow the directions to schedule a free consultation.

-• Once you have chosen a day and time, the therapist will be able to accept the appointment.
+• Once you have chosen a day and time, I will be able to accept or decline the appointment.
+If I need to decline the appointment for any reason, I will provide an explanation and offer an alternative day and time.

-• Please make sure to complete the required documentation forms prior to the consultation.
+• Please make sure to complete the required consultation form prior to the scheduled appointment.

 • You will receive an email with a link to get into the therapy room at your scheduled time.

-• The therapist will be online at the scheduled appointment time.
+• I will be online at the scheduled appointment time.

 • The first counseling session can be scheduled at the end of the free consultation.